Bullet train matchmaker

 “OK!” he said, with a smile.

 He disembarked.
-I waited for the other passengers leave too, then collected my bag from the luggage area and exited the train.
+I waited for every other passenger to leave too, then collected my bag from the luggage area and exited the train.

 There were hundreds of people ahead of me on the platform.